Flag of Pennsylvania

-The flag of Pennsylvania consists of a blue field on which the state coat of arms is displayed.
+The flag of the U.S. state of Pennsylvania consists of a blue field on which the state coat of arms is displayed.

-Design

-The flag of Pennsylvania is a blue field (by law, the same blue as the flag of the United States) charged with the state coat of arms.

-Similarity to Other U.S. State Flags

-It is one of eight U.S. state flags to feature an eagle (alongside those of Illinois, Iowa, Michigan, New York, North Dakota, Oregon, and Utah).
-It is one of 19 U.S. state flags to feature a state seal or coat of arms charged on a field of blue (alongside Connecticut, Delaware, Idaho, Kansas, Kentucky, Louisiana, Maine, Michigan, Minnesota, Montana, Nebraska, New Hampshire, New York, Oregon, South Dakota, Utah, Vermont, Virginia, and Wisconsin), and one of 26 to feature one primary charge on a predominantly blue field (the 19 previously referenced, plus the flags of Alaska, Indiana, Nevada, North Dakota, Oklahoma, South Carolina, and Wyoming).

 History

-On April 9th, 1799, the Pennsylvania General Assembly authorized the use of the state coat of arms on flags for the state militia.
-These flags took various forms, most commonly featuring the coat of arms either replacing the field of stars in the union of the US flag, or being placed alone on a field of blue.
+On April 9, 1799, the Pennsylvania General Assembly authorized the use of the state coat of arms on flags for the state militia.
+These flags took various forms over the years, most commonly featuring the coat of arms either replacing the field of stars in the union of the US flag, or being placed alone on a field of blue.
 The depiction of the coat of arms would also vary from flag to flag, as the colors in the escutcheon of the arms were changed in 1809, and the color of the horses was not standardized until 1875.

+In 1805 Danish painter Christian Gullage was commissioned to paint the state coat of arms on a blue banner.
+It measured 4 feet by 2 feet, with gold fringe at the bottom.

 The legislature eventually chose to create a standardized flag for general use, featuring a now-standardized coat of arms alone on a plain field of blue mandated to be the "same color as the blue field in the flag of the United States".
 This new flag was enacted by law on June 13, 1907.